bartosz-antosik/vscode-spellright/README.md

 `Dictionaries` subfolder does not exists there by default and has to be created manually.

-On most Linux distributions system-wide dictionaries can be reused (for now only UTF-8 encoded dictionaries are supported) by soft linking the system folder e.g.:
+On most Linux distributions system-wide dictionaries can be reused (for now only UTF-8 encoded dictionaries are supported, verify `SET` line in \*.aff file) by soft linking the system folder e.g.:

 ```bash
 ln -s /usr/share/hunspell ~/.config/Code/Dictionaries